mishthi-jaiswal/CCRM-JAVA-VITYARTHI/README.md

 3. Create a new Java project
 4. Configure JDK in project properties
-5. Create packages and classes as needed Note-reference taken from Eclipse's website.
+5. Create packages and classes as needed
+- Note-reference taken from Eclipse's website.

 ## How to Run

-1. Clone the repository
+1. Clone repository
 2. Compile with `javac -d bin src/**/*.java`
 3. Run with `java -cp bin edu.ccrm.Main`

 ## Enabling Assertions

-Add `-ea` flag when running the application:
+Add `-ea` flag when running application: